Differentiation in Fréchet spaces: Properties

 The proofs of many of these properties rely fundamentally on the fact that it is possible to define the Riemann integral of continuous curves in a Fréchet space.

 Smooth mappings

 Surprisingly, a mapping between open subset of Fréchet spaces is smooth (infinitely often differentiable) if it maps smooth curves to smooth curves; see Convenient analysis.

 Moreover, smooth curves in spaces of smooth functions are just smooth functions of one variable more.

 Consequences in differential geometry

-The existence of a chain rule allows for the definition of a manifold modeled on a Frèchet space: a Fréchet manifold.
+The existence of a chain rule allows for the definition of a manifold modeled on a Fréchet space: a Fréchet manifold.
 Furthermore, the linearity of the derivative implies that there is an analog of the tangent bundle for Fréchet manifolds.

 Tame Fréchet spaces

 Frequently the Fréchet spaces that arise in practical applications of the derivative enjoy an additional property: they are tame.
 Roughly speaking, a tame Fréchet space is one which is almost a Banach space.
 On tame spaces, it is possible to define a preferred class of mappings, known as tame maps.
 On the category of tame spaces under tame maps, the underlying topology is strong enough to support a fully fledged theory of differential topology.
 Within this context, many more techniques from calculus hold.
 In particular, there are versions of the inverse and implicit function theorems.